cloudmesh/classes/docs/source/lesson/iaas/openstack-havana.rst

 How to change your password
 ---------------------------

 #.
-Sometimes, users accidentally send password to a collaborator/support
+Sometimes, users accidentally send the password to a collaborator/support
-   for debugging, and then regret.
+   for debugging and then regret.
 When you put yourself in the situation by mistake, don't worry.
 Just use keystone client and reset your password with::

        $ keystone password-update

 Remember, you will also need to change it in your novarc.
-This can be achieved by either editing your novarc file directly, or by editing the file ~/.futuregrid/cloudmesh.yaml and recreating your novarc file.
+This can be achieved by either editing your novarc file directly or by editing the file ~/.futuregrid/cloudmesh.yaml and recreating your novarc file.

 Things to do when you need Euca2ools or EC2 interfaces